willierushrush/willierushrush.github.io/_posts/2020-07-15-classification.md

   <img src="/images/puncturedtorus01.png" width="500" height="250" />
 </p>

 The function $\tau_2$ fixes $0$ and $\infty$, preserves the positive imaginary axis in yellow, and maps the green semicircle to the cyan semicircle, and the latter to the blue semicircle.
-The function $\tau_2$ fixes $0$ and $\infty$, preserves the positive imaginary axis in yellow, and maps the green semicircle to the cyan semicircle, and the latter to the blue semicircle.
 Meanwhile, the function $\phi$ fixes $\pm 1$, preserves the cyan semicircle, and maps the purple semicircle to the positive imaginary axis in yellow, and then to the red semicircle.
-As the blue and cyan semicircles are glued together, and so are they yellow ray and the red ray respectively, the gray region becomes a fundamental domain of $\Gamma$.
+As the blue and cyan semicircles are glued together, and so are they yellow ray and the red semicircle respectively, the gray region becomes a fundamental domain of $\Gamma$.
 The non-existent vertex at the point $2$ gives us the puncture in the torus obtained after gluing.
 Since a punctured torus deformation retracts onto a bouquet of two circles, its fundamental group must be a free group of two generators.

 ### References
 <a name="fn1">1</a>: L. Ahlfors.
 Complex Analysis.
 McGraw-Hill, 1979.